Polymer/polymer/PRIMER.md

 </script>
 ```

+<a name="attribute-serialization'></a>
-Values will be serialized according to type: Arrays/Objects will be `JSON.stringify`'ed, booleans will result in a non-valued attribute to be either set or removed, and `Dates` and all primitive types will be serialized using the value returned from `toString`.
+Values will be serialized according to type; by default Arrays/Objects will be `JSON.stringify`'ed, booleans will result in a non-valued attribute to be either set or removed, and `Dates` and all primitive types will be serialized using the value returned from `toString`.
+The `serialize` method may be overridden to supply custom object serialization.

 <a name="computed-properties"></a>
 ## Computed properties